 Some MCNs also offer additional revenue opportunities, such as brand sponsorships or dedicated sales teams, that may contribute to higher overall earnings for your channel.
 If a network offers you these services, you may wish to make sure they are specified in your contract.

-Although controlling ads should be used sparingly, affiliate creators can do this in the AdSense for YouTube account linked to their channel.
+Although controlling ads should be used sparingly, affiliate creators can do this in YouTube Studio.
 Learn more about allowing and blocking ads.

 While an MCN may be able to help you understand or resolve a copyright claim, strike, or takedown on your channel, the MCN isn’t able to prevent them from happening.
 Channels that are found to be in violation of YouTube’s community guidelines or copyright policies, such as uploading content they don’t own, will receive strikes or other penalties, whether or not they're part of an MCN.